christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ## Conclusion

 Now that we got a real browser integration in Laravel there should be no more excuses for not testing!
 There is still a lot to write about Dusk, but I guess it was enough for now.
-Maybe there will be a follow up explaining more. 🤠 I am really excited to dig deeper into Dusk and to use it in one of my projects.
+Maybe there will be a follow up explaining more. 🤠 I am really excited to dig deeper into Dusk and to use it in one of my daily projects.
 Let me know what your favourite feature is.
 Keep testing ;-)